+Discover the best European cities to visit in December and unlock a world of winter wonder and festive delights.
 You've done Ibiza, clubbed in Mykonos and toured the Florentine museums.
 Now it's time for something else.
 We have a few ideas.
 Whether it's the foodie French city you've not been to, the pine forests of a Croatian island, Portugal in mid-Atlantic or the multicoloured beaches of a Cycladic secret, there's a multitude of European escapes just a few hours' flight away.
 Oh, and did we mention the most exciting recent museum opening?
-We've narrowed down the choice to 10 of our favourite European holiday destinations right now.
+We've narrowed down the choice to 20 of the best European cities to visit in December.
 Pack your bags and don't forget to send us a postcard.

 Milos, Greece